krinkinmu/krinkinmu.github.io/_posts/2021-01-10-aarch64-interrupt-handling.md

 the address pointer by the third argument.

-To restore the values from stack I will use the `ldp` instruction (load store).
+To restore the values from stack I will use the `ldp` instruction (load pair).
 That instruction is basically the opposite of the `stp` instruction.

 Let's take a look: